Hardmath123/hardmath123.github.io/content/gamifiededucation.md

 Honestly, studying for the AP CS test isn't very different from studying for the Spelling Bee.
 It's just memorizing and practicing.
 It isn't learning.

-I propose a different course format, for students learning for pleasure.
+I propose, as an intellectual exercise, a different course format, for students learning for pleasure.
 The course is *not* graded.
 Instead, it simply connects students with teachers, who guide them in their learning.
 There is no curriculum.

 The inspiration for this comes from my adventures trying to teach myself computer science--often, the hardest part is to choose something to study, and to decide how much detail to study it in.
 When a student is paired with a competent expert in a field, he has someone to ask for guidance.